jahnnho1/quantum-aidiscord-bot/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [MIT License](https://opensource.org/license/mit/ "MIT License") file for details.

 ---